moussadiop2005/WeatherJS/README.md

 # Weather JS app

+### Introduction

-This is an app the show the weather when given a location It uses the OpenWeatherMap API, JavaScript class and Async Await
+This is an app the show the weather when given a location.

+### Technologies

+- Vanilla JavaScript
+- Boostrap 5
+- Fetch API
+- Async Await
+- ES6 Class